CoinRemitter/woocommerce-wordpress/README.md

 **Check order details**

-* Go to the sidebar on Admin panel to check your order.
+* Go to the sidebar on the Admin panel to check your order.
 * Select "Orders" from the order menu, and after clicking it, you will see your complete order list.
 Click on one of these orders that had been paid with the Coinremitter payment option.
 * Click the order and you will be redirected to the order view page.
-* You will get to see the details of complete orders, conversion rates and history of payments there.
+* You will get to see the details of complete orders, conversion rates, and history of payments there.

 ![Order details from the admin side](https://coinremitter.com/assets/img/screenshots/woocomerce_plugin/screenshot-6.png)